 Flight 93 National Memorial honors the passengers and crew aboard the United Airlines flight who stopped hijackers from reaching their target on September 11, 2001.
 After learning of the attacks on the World Trade Center and the Pentagon, the passengers and crew fought back, and the hijackers decided to crash the plane before reaching their planned destination.
 Directly after the event in 2001, a temporary memorial was built on the crash site.
 In 2005, the design from the team led by Paul and Milena Murdoch was chosen for the permanent memorial.
 The project, which will be completed in phases, is still under construction.
 However, the memorial in its current form is powerful and well worth the visit.
 Pay your respects as you take in the impact site, now planted with wildflowers, and the Wall of Names, which features 40 white marble panels, each inscribed with a hero's name, lined along a black granite walkway.
-Add Flight 93 National Memorial to your Stoystown travel itinerary, and discover new vacation ideas by using our Stoystown itinerary maker.
+Take a look at our Stoystown trip planner to schedule your visit to Flight 93 National Memorial and learn about what else to see and do during your holiday.

 Unable to display map at this time.
 Please try again later.